DWCarrot/RPGItems-reloaded-wiki/Concept:-Trigger.md

 "Trigger" is a new concept introduced in RPGItems 3.6.
 Actually, the idea of trigger dates back to earlier version of RPGItems (like `isRight` property of power `command`), and it becomes more powerful in RPGItems 3.6.

-When a player holding RPGItem fires some event (e.g. right click \ attack another entity \ projectile hit), RPGItem will execute powers added to the item, this process is called "Trigger".
+When a player holding RPGItem fires some event (e.g. right clicks / attacks another entity / projectile hits), RPGItem will execute powers added to the item, this process is called "Trigger".
 In earlier version of RPGItems there are set triggers for a power and can't change.
 In 3.6, you can set a list of available triggers for a power.
 One trigger can fire multiple powers at a time, and a power of an item can be fired by multiple trigger.

 For triggers of each power, you can consult the wiki for the power [WIP], or help yourself by tab-completing in game.